 </aep:FileSystemEndpoint>

-SSHEndpoint

-What are we using SSH to connect to?

-<aep:SSHEndpoint>

-/xsd:anyURI

-</aep:SSHEndpoint>

-GSI-SSHEndpoint

-What are we using GSI-SSH to connect to?

-<aep:GSI-SSHEndpoint>

-/xsd:anyURI

-</aep:GSI-SSHEndpoint>

 Optional RNSEntry elements returned from lookup

 OPTIONAL RNSEntry elements that MAY be present.
 If they are present though, they MUST have the following meaning and refer to the specified information.

 WorkingDirectory

 An RNSEntry that refers to another RNS 1.1 endpoint listing the contents of the activity session directory where the activity is running.
 The lookup() operation on the WorkingDirectory will return a list of files and directories that are visible to the running job in the session directory.
 Reading, writing, creating, and deleting files and directories in the WorkingDirectory will read, write, create and destroy files and directories in the file system on which the job is running.